mathsaey/skitter/pages/configuration.md

   - When using releases, the worker names can be provided as arguments to the script.
 The worker names may also be passed to `skitter deploy`.

+- `:shutdown_with_workers`: Determines if the master should shut down when _any_ worker it is connected to shuts down.
+Defaults to false.
+  - `mix skitter.worker`, `skitter master` and `skitter deploy` accept a `--shutdown-with-workers` flag which enables this behaviour.

 ## Worker Configuration

 - `:master`: A master to connect to.
 After starting, the worker will attempt to